 Here’s how RSUs can work for tech-industry professionals.
-Michael Vilardo is co-founder and COO at Emile, a Los Angeles, California-based edtech startup focused on premium on-demand courses for high-school students.
-Prior to Emile, with a few gigs in between, Vilardo had been the fifth full-time employee at Dispatcher, a transportation and trucking company.
+Michael Vilardo is co-founder and COO at Emile, an edtech startup now known as Subject that’s focused on premium on-demand courses for high-school students.
+Previously, Vilardo had been the fifth full-time employee at Dispatcher, a transportation and trucking company.
 Uber acquired Dispatcher in 2016 to help launch Uber Freight.
-Along with Dispatcher, Vilardo and his colleagues were “acqui-hired,” meaning that Uber retained them and their expertise post acquisition.
+Along with Dispatcher, Vilardo and his colleagues were “acqui-hired,” meaning Uber retained them and their expertise post acquisition.
 Their compensation package included equity in Uber, which was then a privately held company.

-On May 10, 2019, Vilardo’s restricted stock units turned to cash when Uber had its initial public offering.
-“We joined at an opportune time,” said Vilardo.
-His stock was recognized as income at Uber’s $45-per-share debut price.
+On May 10, 2019, Vilardo’s restricted stock was recognized as income at Uber’s $45-per-share debut price.
 The resulting money, plus a full scholarship to earn an MBA, gave Vilardo the means to launch Emile.
 “Without those two, I would not be a full-time entrepreneur,” he said.

-To pay it forward, literally and figuratively, Vilardo and his co-founders in Emile are offering stock options to their employees.
+To pay it forward, literally and figuratively, Vilardo and his co-founders in Emile offered stock options to their employees.
 “We want people to buy into our vision,” he said.
 “Everyone has incentives for the company to do well.”